-18 Upon hearing the report of the Judge-Rapporteur, the Court of First Instance (Fifth Chamber) decided to open the oral procedure and, by way of measures of organisation of procedure pursuant to Article 64 of the Rules of Procedure, to ask the applicant to reply to questions.
+- 18 Upon hearing the report of the Judge-Rapporteur, the Court of First Instance (Fifth Chamber) decided to open the oral procedure and, by way of measures of organisation of procedure pursuant to Article 64 of the Rules of Procedure, to ask the applicant to reply to questions.
 In particular, the applicant was asked to make clear whether it was abandoning its arguments relating to the alleged direct effect of the 1994 GATT rules and to provide certain explanations orally at the hearing.
-On 2 August 2000, the applicant provided answers to the questions to which it had been requested to reply in writing.
-19 The parties presented oral argument and replied to the Court's questions at the hearing in open court on 3 October 2000.
-Forms of order sought 20 The applicant claims that the Court should: - as regards its principal claim: order the Council to compensate it for the loss which it has suffered since 21 January 1996 through having to obtain import licences from Category A, B or C operators in order to market bananas originating in Ecuador in Germany;
+On 2 August 2000, the applicant provided answers to the questions to which it had been requested to reply in writing. - 19 The parties presented oral argument and replied to the Court's questions at the hearing in open court on 3 October 2000.

+Forms of order sought

+- 20 The applicant claims that the Court should: - as regards its principal claim: - order the Council to compensate it for the loss which it suffered through having to obtain import licences from Category A, B or C operators in order to market bananas originating in Colombia and Costa Rica in Germany;

-order the Council to compensate it for the loss which it has suffered since 21 January 1996 through having to pay import duties in respect of the bananas originating in Ecuador and marketed by it in Germany; order the Council to compensate it for loss which it has suffered since 21 January 1996 as a result of not having been able to deposit in an interest-bearing account the sums that it spent on the purchase of import licences and the payment of import duties; order interest to be paid on any compensation at a rate of 4% as from the commencement of proceedings; order the Council to pay the costs; - i: 1: n the alternative, order the Council to compensate it for the abovementioned oss suffered since 8 September 1997; - i a II - 2 n the further alternative, order the Council to compensate it for the abovementioned loss suffered since 25 September 1997.
+- order the Council to compensate it for the loss which it has suffered since 21 December 1996 through having to pay import duties in respect of the bananas originating in Colombia and Costa Rica and marketed by it in Germany;

+- order the Council to compensate it for the loss which it has suffered since 21 January 1996 through having to pay 'legal interest' amounting to DEM 324 294; - order interest to be paid on any compensation at a rate of 4% as from the commencement of proceedings;

+- order the Council to pay the costs;

+- in the alternative, order the Council to compensate it for the abovementioned loss suffered since 8 September 1997; - in the further alternative, order the Council to compensate it for the abovementioned loss suffered as from 25 September 1997. - In its reply the applicant stated that the date 21 December 1996, which appears in the second head of its principal claim, was a typographical error and that it should be replaced by 21 January 1996.

-21 In its reply the applicant stated that it discontinued the fourth head of its principal claim.
-22 As regards both the alternative and further alternative heads of claim, the applicant stated at the hearing that the dates referred to therein are to be replaced by 1 January 1999.
-23 The Council contends that the Court should: - dismiss the action; - order the applicant to pay the costs.
-24 In its rejoinder, it also contends that the Court should, in any event, order the applicant to pay the costs relating to the fourth head of its principal claim.
-25 The Commission and the French Republic submit that the Court should dismiss the action.
-II - 2135 11 2133
+- 22 It also amended the third head of its principal claim as follows: - order the Council to compensate it for the loss which it has suffered as from 21 January 1996 through having to pay bank interest in respect of the purchase of import licences and the payment of import duties. - 23 Finally, the applicant stated that it discontinued the fourth head of its principal claim. - As regards both the alternative and further alternative heads of claim, the applicant stated at the hearing that the dates referred to therein are to be replaced by 1 January 1999. - 25 It also stated at the hearing, as regards the second head of its principal claim, that the date to be taken into account was in fact 21 December 1996. - 26 The Council contends that the Court should:

+- dismiss the action;

+- order the applicant to pay the costs.

+- 27 In its rejoinder it also contends that the Court should: - declare that the amendments to the heads of claim are inadmissible; - in any event, order the applicant to pay the costs relating to the fourth head of its principal claim. - 28 The Commission and the French Republic submit that the Court should dismiss the action.

-Admissibility of the of claim amendments to the alternative and further alternative heads
+Admissibility of the amendments to the heads of claim